neonmik/Wave-Machine-Firmware/README.md

 - Release bugfixes

     - BUG: Filter env resets randomly - usually when playing arp with short release and longer attack (either mono or poly) it randomly resets.
-Seems to be fine with any release
+Seems to be fine with any release.

     - BUG: When flipping through presets while actively playing (not just holding notes) notes get stuck on.
-Holding more than 8 notes clears it for now.
+Holding more than 8 notes clears it for now, maybe look to add in an array of current notes (as it was before) to only be used on patch change to reset the notes.

-    - OSCILLATORS: Investigate why notes that have been pitched up and octaved up alias/pitch wrongly.
-Something to do with the overflow of the accumulator, I'm sure of it.

     - NOTE PRIORITY: Investigate moving MIDI::sendNoteOff to outside the note validation loop in release so it always gets called when it actually gets called.
 Might need to move sustain to keys file...